blank-tree/ctrl/readme.md

 6.9.0
 ```

-Install Vim for immideate changes you need to make
+Install Vim for immediate changes you need to make

 ```
 sudo apt-get update